Getting your Thai Driving License is a must if you're living in Thailand.

 - A medical certificate

 - Your passport (the original and a copy of the front page and your visa)

 If you do your motorbike and car driving license at the same time, you will need 2 copies of each.

 It's a government building so make sure you dress correctly.
 And as always, arrive early if you don't want to spend your day in the queue.

-You can use an agency to help you with all the process (which we did) or do it by yourself.
+You can use an agency to help you with all the processes (which we did) or do it by yourself.

-I think that all the forms are in Thai and english but I would recommend bringing someone that speak and read Thai to help or you might do a lot of back and forth with the reception.
+I think that all the forms are in Thai and English but I would recommend bringing someone that speaks and read Thai to help or you might do a lot of back and forth with the reception.

 Once you have all your documents, someone will verify that everything is in order and you will get a number to pass the physical tests.

 The tests are pretty easy and it shouldn't be an issue for anyone.

-It only take a few minutes to do them and if you fail you get back in the queue and try again.
+It only takes a few minutes to do them and if you fail you get back in the queue and try again.

 - Depth perception test.
-There's 2 pins that you need to align.
+There are 2 pins that you need to align.
 You can move one by pressing buttons that push it forward and backward.
 You raise your hand when you think the 2 pins are aligned.

 - Reflex test.
 You sit on a chair and have a gas and brake pedal.
-When the green light come on you need to press the gas pedal and to keep pressing until a red light show up.
+When the green light comes on you need to press the gas pedal and to keep pressing until a red light shows up.
 When you see the red light you need to press the brake as fast as possible.

 - Peripheral vision test.
 You need to look straight as they show you lights on your left and right.
 You need to tell what color (green, red or yellow) the light is without turning your head or eyes.

-They give the explanations only in Thai but the employees speak a little bit of English.
+They give explanations only in Thai but the employees speak a little bit of English.